Rear Adm. Rick Seif speaks with Sailors

-231010-N-SS492-1053 JOINT BASE PEARL HARBOR-HICKAM (Oct.
+231010-N-SS492-1048 JOINT BASE PEARL HARBOR-HICKAM (Oct.
 10, 2023) Commander, Submarine Force U.S. Pacific Fleet, Rear Adm.
-Rick Seif speaks with Sailors during a “khaki call” at Sharkey Theater Oct.
+Rick Seif takes a question during a “khaki call” at Sharkey Theater Oct.
 10, 2023.
 The Pacific Submarine Force provides strategic deterrence, anti-submarine warfare; anti-surface warfare; precision land strike; intelligence, surveillance, reconnaissance and early warning; and special warfare capabilities around the globe.
 (U.S. Navy photo by Chief Mass Communication Specialist Amy Biller)

 |Date Taken: